adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 **Justice Gajendragadkar** described FR as the ***"very foundation and cornerstone of the democratic way of life ushered in this country by the constitution"***

-Fundamental Rights were constituted with the aim of the unity of the nation and the interests of the public.
+Fundamental Rights were constituted with the aim of the nation's unity and the public's interests.
 It also incorporates and implements the basic principles enunciated in the Universal Declaration of Human Rights.

 According to **Justice Bhagawati**: ***"These fundamental rights represent the basic values cherished by the people of this country since the Vedic times and they are calculated to protect the dignity of the individual and create conditions in which every human being can develop his personality to the fullest extent.
 They weave a pattern of guarantee on the basic structure of human rights and impose negative obligations on the state not to encroach on individual liberty in its various dimensions."***